sandip-kundu/sandip-kundu.github.io/_pages/research.md

 ---
 layout: archive
-title: "Resources"
+title: "Research"
-permalink: /resources/
+permalink: /research/
 author_profile: true
 ---

-## Advanced VLSI Design and Test Laboratory

-The Advanced VLSI Design and Test Group is involved in a number of projects covering a large spectrum of Microarchitecture, Hardware Security, Neural Processing and VLSI Design and Test Research.
+The *Advanced VLSI Design and Test Group* is involved in a number of projects covering a large spectrum of Microarchitecture, Hardware Security, Neural Processing and VLSI Design and Test Research.

 ### Hardware Security